|

 As far as we can tell, the hosiery worn by Austrian children is essentially identical to the hosiery worn by German children, at least in the20th century.
 Of course Germany in the 19th century is a complicated subject because the country was not unified until 1871.
 And we have not yet addressed the topic of hosiery trends in the diffeent German states.

-We do not have much information on the 19th century yet.
-Children in the early 20th children wore three-quarter stockings and long stockings when the weather got cold.
+We do not have much information on the 19th century yet, especially the early-19th century.
+Our Austrian archive is much more limited than our German archive.
+As in Germany, long stockings seem to have been very common in the late-19th century.
+We Children in the early 20th children wearing three-quarter stockings and long stockings when the weather got cold.
+French fashions seem more of an influence in Austria than German, at least in Vienna.
+Even so long stockings were very common.
 Long stockings were not just worn in cold weather.
 Modesty and formality were other factors.
 After World war I, knee socks became popular and were widely worn into the 1960s.
-Both long stockings and kneesocks were worn.
-At about that time both long stockings and knee socks went out of style.
-Long stockings disappeared first and knee socks in the 1970s.
-This was in part because fewer Austrian boys were wearing short pants, especially in the cooler months.
-We have less information about tights, but assume trends were similar to Germany.
+Both long stockings and kneesocks were worn in the post-War period.
+Long stockings had largely disappeared by the 1960s and knee socks were declining in popularity by the end of the decade.
+A factor here was the declining popularity of short pants, especially in the cooler months.
+Short pants became essentially summer leisure wear.
+And knee socks were not worn nearly as much in summer.
+Thus long stockings disappeared first and knee socks in the 1970s.
+This was in part because fewer Austrian boys were wearing short pants.
+We have less information about tights, but assume trends were similar to West Germany.

 Austrian children over time have worn a range of different hosiery types.
 The popularity of the different hosiery types have varied over time.
 We see three-quarter socks in the early 20th century.
 Long stockings were common during cold weather, but were also worn for formality and modesty.
 Knee socks became very common after world War I in the 1920s.
 As longs stockings and knee socks declined in popularity by the 1950s and 60s we see more children wearing abkle socks.
 They were first mostly worn by girls, but became standard for boys as well.
 We are not yet sure about tights.